 |Visualization of both sides of the bowel wall (Rigler sign)||Any position|

-In most cases, the emergency physician simply sees sub-diaphragmatic free air on an erect chest x-ray which is a sign considered as specific for intra-abdominal free air.
+In most cases, the emergency physician simply sees sub-diaphragmatic free air on an erect chest x-ray, which is considered a specific sign of intra-abdominal free air.

 Retroperitoneal Free Gas

-Injury to the retroperitoneal structures such as the coccygeal region, kidneys, ureters, or post-renal transplantation might cause accumulation of air within the retroperitoneum.
-Retroperitoneal free gas is more difficult to recognize on routine abdominal or chest x-rays and can be associated with severe injuries to vital retroperitoneal structures such as the lumbosacral plexus.
+Injury to the retroperitoneal structures, such as the coccygeal region, kidneys, ureters, or post-renal transplantation, might cause air accumulation within the retroperitoneum.
+Retroperitoneal free gas is more difficult to recognize on routine abdominal or chest x-rays and can be associated with severe injuries to vital retroperitoneal structures, such as the lumbosacral plexus.

 Clinical Presentation of Retroperitoneal Free Gas

-The discovery of retroperitoneal free gas is very alarming to the treating physician as it indicates severe injury to the retroperitoneum with the possibility of the kidney, ureters, major blood vessels or nerve injuries.
+The discovery of retroperitoneal free gas is an emergency because it indicates severe injury to the retroperitoneum with possible injury to the kidney, ureters, major blood vessels, or nerves.

 Radiographic Evaluation of Retroperitoneal Free Gas

-Transabdominal ultrasonography can be also used for the evaluation of small amounts of free gas within the retroperitoneum with good sensitivity and specificity.
+Transabdominal ultrasonography can also be used to evaluate small amounts of free gas within the retroperitoneum with good sensitivity and specificity.
 When the risk of retroperitoneal injury is high, a pelvic computed tomography scan is of tremendous value to the treating physician.
-A computed tomography scan can exclude free gas within the retroperitoneum, injury to vital pelvic organs and spinal injuries.
+A computed tomography scan can exclude free gas within the retroperitoneum, injury to vital pelvic organs, and spinal injuries.

 Pneumatosis intestinalis is defined as the presence of air within the wall of the gastrointestinal tract.
 The accumulation of gas within the bowel wall can be caused by benign or life-threatening conditions.
 The benign causes of pneumatosis intestinalis include asthma, scleroderma, and pyloric stenosis.
-Life-threatening causes of pneumatosis intestinalis include necrotizing enterocolitis, bowel ischemia, malignant neoplasms, bowel obstruction, and trauma.
-Whenever pneumatosis intestinalis is seen on radiography, it should be noted that it is merely an imaging finding and not a diagnosis.
-The cause of pneumatosis intestinalis needs to be determined as this has a huge impact on the treatment plan and prognosis of the patient.
+Life-threatening causes include necrotizing enterocolitis, bowel ischemia, malignant neoplasms, bowel obstruction, and trauma.
+Pneumatosis intestinalis on radiography is merely an imaging finding, not a diagnosis.
+The cause needs to be determined because this has a huge impact on the treatment plan and prognosis of the patient.

 |Bowel necrosis||Mucosal damage caused by lack of blood flow such as from volvulus or superior mesenteric artery/vein thrombosis|